ringo-framework/formbar/README.rst

 files to separate the form definition form the implementation and handle it as configuration.

+Formbar is the German word for "shapeable" and should emphasise the that formbar hopefully makes shaping your forms more easy.

 Formbar uses a subset of the
 `FormAlchemy <https://pypi.python.org/pypi/FormAlchemy/>`_ as underlying library for rendering and basic validation.